shazraz/Traffic-Sign-Classifier/writeup.md

 1. An HTML version of the IPython notebook: [Traffic_Sign_Classifier.html](https://github.com/shazraz/P2-TrafficSignClassifier/blob/master/Traffic_Sign_Classifier.html)
 1. The trained and saved model: LeNet5_Run3
 1. A set of images downloaded from the internet used to test the model: [Images](https://github.com/shazraz/P2-TrafficSignClassifier/tree/master/Images)
- {source: Sonja Krause-Harder for some of these images on the p-traffic-signs Slack channel}
+ {credit: Sonja Krause-Harder for psoting some of these images on the p-traffic-signs Slack channel}

 **2. Data Set Summary & Exploration**